rrojan/CovidNP_API/README.md

 COVID NP: The automated COVID statistics scraper for Nepali data.

-Access data for your web/mobile applications through an API or query the data with powerful filters like date, province, district, gender, etc for your data projects!
+Access data for your web/mobile applications through an API, or query the data with powerful filters like date, province, district, gender, etc for your data projects!

 ### Showcase: [https://covidnp.xyz](https://covidnp.xyz)

-Note: There are some issues with selenium in the production server atm, however both the scraper and API work perfectly fine locally.
+Note: (WIP) There are some issues with selenium in the production server atm, however both the scraper and API work perfectly fine locally.

+## Running the project locally

+### Requirements:
+- Django 3.2
+- DRF 3.12
+- bs4
+- lxml
+- Selenium

 ## Installation:
 - Clone repo